 Trauma-informed therapy is about honouring your whole self and innate wisdom, and supporting you to reclaim your sense of safety, personal choice, and agency.

-A social justice lens acknowledges that many emotional wounds are shaped by systems, not personal shortcomings.
+A social justice and feminist lens acknowledges that many emotional wounds are shaped by systems, not personal shortcomings.
 We often come to therapy thinking we are broken.
 In truth, we are responding exactly as anyone would when their needs have been unmet or their identity erased.

 I believe that supporting others well requires an ongoing commitment to my own learning and growth.
-I engage in regular peer and clinical supervision and professional development trainings to ensure I show up as a grounded, reflective, and ethical practitioner.
+I engage in regular peer and clinical consultation, and professional development trainings to ensure I show up as a grounded, reflective, and ethical practitioner.
 These spaces allow me to deepen my practice, navigate complex work with greater insight, and continue evolving alongside those I support.

 Outside the counselling room, you’ll find me spending time with my daughter and loved ones, swimming in lakes, walking forest trails, or practicing yoga.
 I am a lifelong Vancouver Islander and grew in up in Campbell River – the traditional and unceded territory of the Kwakwaka’wakw peoples.